Qi: Role in traditional Chinese medicine

-The nomenclature of Qi in the human body is different depending on its sources, roles, and locations.
-For sources there is a difference between so-called "Primordial Qi" (acquired at birth from one's parents) and Qi acquired throughout one's life.
-Or again Chinese medicine differentiates between Qi acquired from the air we breathe (so called "Clean Air") and Qi acquired from food and drinks (so-called "Grain Qi").
-Looking at roles Qi is divided into "Defensive Qi" and "Nutritive Qi".
-Defensive Qi's role is to defend the body against invasions while Nutritive Qi's role is to provide sustenance for the body.
-To protect against said invasions, medicines have four types of qi; cold, hot, warm, and cool.
-Cold qi medicines are used to treat invasions hot in nature, while hot qi medicines are used to treat invasions cold in nature. looking at locations, Qi is also named after the Zang-Fu organ or the Meridian in which it resides: "Liver Qi", "Spleen Qi", etc. Lastly, prolonged exposure to the three evil qi (wind, cold, and wetness) can result in the penetration of evil qi through surface body parts, eventually reaching Zang-Fu organs.
+The nomenclature of qi in the human body is different depending on its source, role, and location.
+Qi is differentiated between so-called "primordial qi" (acquired at birth from one's parents) and qi acquired throughout one's life.
+Similarly, Chinese medicine differentiates between qi acquired from the air ("clean air") and qi acquired from food and drinks ("grain qi").

+There is also a difference between "defensive qi" and "nutritive qi" in traditional Chinese medicine.
+Defensive qi's role is to defend the body against invasions while nutritive qi's role is to provide sustenance for the body.
+To protect against invasions, medicines have four types of qi: cold, hot, warm, and cool.
+Cold qi medicines are used to treat invasions hot in nature, while hot qi medicines are used to treat invasions cold in nature.

+Qi may also be named after the zangfu organ or the meridian in which it resides, such as the "liver qi" or the "spleen qi".
+Prolonged exposure to the three evil qi (wind, cold, and wetness) can result in the penetration of evil qi through surface body parts, eventually reaching zangfu organs, such as the heart, the liver, or the intestines.

 A qi field (chu-chong) refers to the cultivation of an energy field by a group, typically for healing or other benevolent purposes.
 A qi field is believed to be produced by visualization and affirmation.
-They are an important component of Wisdom Healing Qigong (Zhineng Qigong), founded by Grandmaster Ming Pang.
+They are an important component of Wisdom Healing Qigong (Zhineng qigong), founded by Grandmaster Ming Pang.

 Scientific view

-The existence of Qi has not been proven scientifically.
+The existence of qi has not been proven scientifically.
 A 1998 consensus statement on acupuncture by the United States National Institutes of Health noted that concepts such as qi "are difficult to reconcile with contemporary biomedical information".